A highly skilled, motivated workforce.

 As any business knows, a highly skilled, expert workforce can be the competitive edge that you’ve been looking for.
 Washington’s workers can step in and contribute right from the get-go, maximizing production, reducing time to market, lowering costs and driving profitability.

-Washington’s labor force has grown 3.9% per year over the last two years, compared to the 2% nationally.
-Correspondingly, the state’s population grew by an estimated 126,600 persons, a 1.76% increase over the past year — the largest percentage increase since 2006.
+Washington’s labor force has grown 3.9% per year over the last several years, compared to the 2% nationally.
+The state’s population grew as well, adding an estimated 158,100 new residents since the 2020 census, a 1.3% increase..

 Workforce By Industry